Hello returning Monkey Business families and those considering coming to camp,

 Here are the top 4 items that came to me when thinking about this in terms of what you are investing in for your family, child, and community:

 Experience: One thing that many parents comment on is how our experience shows.
-We have been doing this for 23 years, and for two seasons during C-19, served thousands of families, and have learned a lot about how to create a magical place for kids, where they are also very well cared for, emotionally and physically.
+We have been doing this for 24 years, and for three seasons during a pandemic, served thousands of families, and have learned a lot about how to create a magical place for kids, where they are also very well cared for, emotionally and physically.

 Programming Crafted with Care and Mindfulness: We want your child to have experiences that nourish them for a lifetime and that are also supporting our planet in terms of resource use, so it can last into next 7 generations and onward.
 This takes thought and care!